projectM-visualizer/projectm/README.md

 - The "canonical" application for actually viewing the visualizations is now [projectM-SDL](https://github.com/projectM-visualizer/frontend-sdl2), based on libSDL2 because it supports audio input and is completely cross-platform.
+- If you like Rust, there is a [SDL3 rust frontend](https://github.com/projectM-visualizer/frontend-sdl-rust) in the works looking for contributors.
 - This is an open source project!
 If you don't like something, feel free to contribute improvements!
 - Yes, you are looking at the official version.
 This is not a fork.